The Queen of Corinth: Synopsis

-Theander decides to vent his malice by raping Merione.
-Crates and other court sycophants abduct Merione in the night and take her to a secluded place, where Theander commits the act.
+Theanor decides to vent his malice by raping Merione.
+Crates and other court sycophants abduct Merione in the night and take her to a secluded place, where Theanor commits the act.
 The courtiers are masked, and stage the rape so that it resembles the abduction of Proserpine by Pluto.
 Merione is drugged, and carried to the house of her brother Leonidas, where she is left unconscious.
 She is discovered on the front stoop by Leonidas and Agenor, and awakened; her condition becomes understood by them and by the Queen and her court, to general outrage.
 Her wedding with Agenor is postponed, and Leonidas and Agenor swear vengeance on the rapist.

 Merione is nursed by Beliza, with the aid of Leonidas and Agenor.
-Theander and his supporters confront and insult Euphanes and his friends; Euphanes is restrained in his reaction, but the Queen learns about the matter and reproves her son.
-She orders Theander to take a casket of jewels to Euphanes as a present; Theander instead sends the casket by an anonymous messenger, and adds to it a ring that he took from Merione on the night of the rape.
+Theanor and his supporters confront and insult Euphanes and his friends; Euphanes is restrained in his reaction, but the Queen learns about the matter and reproves her son.
+She orders Theanor to take a casket of jewels to Euphanes as a present; Theanor instead sends the casket by an anonymous messenger, and adds to it a ring that he took from Merione on the night of the rape.
 Euphanes gives the ring to Beliza.
 When Merione sees it on Beliza's hand and instantly recognizes it, Agenor and Leonidas conclude that Euphanes is the rapist.
-They take an unorthodox approach to their quest for revenge, however: believing that they cannot gain access to Euphanes directly, they seize Theander as a hostage and take refuge in the city's fortress.
-They demand Euphanes in exchange for Theander.
+They take an unorthodox approach to their quest for revenge, however: believing that they cannot gain access to Euphanes directly, they seize Theanor as a hostage and take refuge in the city's fortress.
+They demand Euphanes in exchange for Theanor.

 The Queen is outraged, and refuses co-operation.
 She orders Euphanes and his friend Conon to lead troops against the rebels.
 Euphanes disobeys her order by confronting Leonidas and Agenor, alone and unarmed.
 He convinces the two that he did not rape Merione, even reminding Leonidas that the two of them were together on the night of the crime.
 In a dumbshow, Euphanes pleads for the rebels with the Queen, and she pardons them.